infracourse/web/content/info.md

 * **60%**: Assignments
   - Each of the four assignments will count for 15% of your final course grade.
+  - To pass the class, you must make a reasonable attempt to complete all assignments.
 * **30%**: Final Project
   - More details to come.
 * **10%**: Attendance and Participation